jacix/itunes-api/README.md

 # iTunes API!!

-iTunes API is a simple REST server allowing you to query/control a local running iTunes instance.
-Once you have a way to make RESTful API calls to control iTunes, you can integrate its control into any of your own software.
+iTunes API is a simple REST server allowing you to query/control a local running Apple Music instance.
+Once you have a way to make RESTful API calls to control Music, you can integrate its control into any of your own software.

 This is especially convenient for integrating into any sort of Home Automation you might have.

 Last confirmed working version of iTunes: `12.2.1`.
+Migrated to Apple Music and tested with 1.0.6.10.

 ## Features